Image

 Install anti-virus software

 Research shows that home office networks are 3.5 times more likely than corporate networks to be infected by malware.
-Several anti-virus solutions are available for use on personal machines.
+Duke recommends using:

 Run an up-to-date operating system

-Manufacturers eventually stop providing updates, including security patches, to their older operating systems.
-Without security updates that address the latest threats, unsupported operating systems are a target of attackers.
-Other software, including anti-virus software, may not work effectively on devices with unsupported operating systems.
-Plan ahead to upgrade to an up-to-date operating system before it goes out of support.
+Manufacturers eventually stop providing updates, including security patches, to their older operating systems (OSs).
+Without security updates, unsupported OSs become targets for attackers and other software, including anti-virus software, may not work as effectively.
+Be proactive by upgrading to an up-to-date OS before it goes out of support.

-You can track end of support dates for operating systems at https://endoflife.date
+You can track end of support dates for OSs at https://endoflife.date

-Devices running unsupported operating systems will be quarantined from the Duke University network, see Endpoint Device Security and Quarantining Practices.
+Devices running unsupported OSs will be quarantined from the Duke University network, see Endpoint Device Security and Quarantining Practices.

 Patch your system